sendbird-graveyard/sendbird-videochat-android/README.md

 The following are provided with the `VideoChatHandler`:

 1. **onStartSent(Call call, UserMessage message)**
     - Called when a caller's video or audio call request is successfully accepted by SendBird server from the `startCall()`.
 (At the caller's application)
     - **call**: a `Call` instance which contains the current call status.
     - **message**: a `UserMessage` instance which contains the text sent with the call request.
 2. **onStartReceived(Call call)**
     - Called when a callee receives a video or audio call request.
 (At the callee's application)
     - **call**: a `Call` instance which contains the current call status.
 3. **onAcceptSent(Call call)**
     - Called when a callee has accepted a video or audio call request using the `accept()` and SendBird server confirms the acceptance.
 (At the callee's application)
     - **call**: a `Call` instance which contains the current call status.
 4. **onAcceptReceived(Call call)**
     - Called when TURN server starts a video or audio call delivery between a caller and callee.
 (At the caller's application)
     - **call**: a `Call` instance which contains the current call status.
 5. **onEndSent(Call call, UserMessage message)**
     - Called when a call close request has been sent to SendBird server using the `end()` and the server successfully accepts the request.
 (At the application which sent the close request)
     - **call**: a `Call` instance which contains the current call status.
     - **message**: a `UserMessage` instance which contains the text sent with the call close request.
 6. **onEndReceived(Call call)**
     - Called when a call has been closed from the opponent's request.
 (At the application which receives the close request)
     - **call**: a `Call` instance which contains the current call status.
-7. **onConnected(Call call)**
+7. **onOpened(Call call)**
     - Called when caller and callee are connected via SendBird server and can communicate with each other. (at both applications)
     - **call**: a `Call` instance which contains the current call status.
+8. **onDropped(Call call)**
+    - Called when caller and callee are disconnected.
+    - **call**: a `Call` instance which contains the current call status.
+9. **onReopened(Call call)**
+    - Called when caller and callee are reconnected.
+    - **call**: a `Call` instance which contains the current call status.
-8. **onOpponentAudioStateChanged(Call call)**
+10. **onOpponentAudioStateChanged(Call call)**
     - Called when the audio state of either a caller or callee has been changed.
 (Notifies the opposite application)
     - **call**: a `Call` instance which contains the current call status.
-9. **onOpponentVideoStateChanged(Call call)**
+11. **onOpponentVideoStateChanged(Call call)**
     - Called when the video state of either a caller or callee has been changed.
 (Notifies the opposite application)
     - **call**: a `Call` instance which contains the current call status.

 ### `SendBirdVideoView`